AdvancedOC/KOCOS/OS_CONVENTIONS.md

 - `/etc` should contain configs and records to configure how the system works.
 - `/usr/bin` should contain extra binaries.
 These are not required for the system to boot but can still be used as normal commands.
 - `/usr/lib` should contain extra libraries.
 These are not required for the system to boot but can still be used as normal libraries.
+- `/usr/exec` should contain internal binaries, which *should not be run by the user directly.* These may include sophisticated post-install steps, or more complex removal tools.
 - `/usr/man` should contain manual entries for documentation.
 It should contain files with no extensions, whos names are the manual entries passed to programs such as `man`.
 It should be part of `MANPATH`.
 Any text wrapped in asterisks within those files should be highlighted in some way (either using a brighter color or a different color altogether).